 Dear Mr. McMichael:

-Centana Intrastate Pipeline Company (“CIPCO”) agreed as of September 1, 2001, to provide Enron North America Corp. (“Shipper”) Firm gas storage service at CIPCO’s underground gas storage facility known as the Spindletop Storage Facility (the “Facility”).
+Centana Intrastate Pipeline, LLC (“CIPCO”) agreed as of September 1, 2001, to provide Enron North America Corp. (“Shipper”) Firm Gas Storage Service at CIPCO’s underground gas storage facility known as the Spindletop Storage Facility (the “Facility”).
 Shipper began storing approximately 1 Bcf of working gas at the Facility (the “Working Gas”) on or about September 1, 2001 under the terms of a Gas Storage Agreement negotiated between the parties (the “Storage Agreement”).
 Shipper made only the September 2001 storage fee payment under the Storage Agreement before filing for bankruptcy protection under the Bankruptcy Code on December 2, 2001.
 To date, Shipper has failed to make any storage fee payments under the Storage Agreement other than the September payment.

 CIPCO and Shipper have been negotiating a resolution of the storage fees currently owed by Shipper under the Storage Agreement and this letter agreement shall set forth the terms of their agreement (this “Letter Agreement”).
 Shipper desires to sell all of the Working Gas to CIPCO under the terms set forth in this Letter Agreement.